 - Zone V: Represents higher quality housing linked with longer commuting costs.

 - Zone VI: Mainly high-class and expensive housing in rural, suburbanized settings, with the highest commuting costs.
 Before the mass diffusion of the automobile (in the 1930s), most of these settlements were located next to rail stations.

 According to Burgess, urban growth is a process of expansion and reconversion of land uses, with a tendency for each inner zone to expand towards the outer zone.
 In the above figure, zone II (Factory zone) is expanding towards zone IV (Working class zone), creating a transition zone with the reconversion of land use.
 Although the Burgess model is simple and elegant, it has drawn criticisms:

-- The model is too simple and limited in a historical and cultural urban context that prevailed up to the 1950s.
+- The model is too simple and limited in a historical and cultural urban context that prevailed until the 1950s.
 It is a product of its time.

 - The model was developed when American cities were growing very fast in demographic terms, and when motorized transportation was still uncommon, most people used public transit.
 The expansion thus involved the reconversion of existing land uses.
-This concept cannot be applied effectively in a contemporary (from the second half to the 20th century) context where highways have enabled urban development to escape the reconversion process and take place directly in the suburbs.
+This concept cannot be applied effectively in a contemporary (from the second half to the 20th century) context where highways have enabled urban development to escape the reconversion process and occur directly in the suburbs.

 - The model was developed for American cities and had limited applicability elsewhere.
 It has been demonstrated that pre-industrial cities, notably in Europe, did not follow the concentric circles model.
 For instance, in most pre-industrial European cities, the center was much more important than the periphery, notably regarding social status.
 The Burgess concentric model is consequently partially inverted.